 What do you mean by “Classical” in the Shanan Classical Co-op name?

 While we make use of several teaching methods, a big part of what we do comes from the Classical approach to learning.
 Every week, students are to memorize a list of facts pertinent to that week’s lesson.
 We utilize copy work and dictation to strengthen learning.
 Each student from 1st to 8th grade will research, write, and give an Oral Report in front of their class sometime during every semester.

 Can I use Shanan to supplement a full curriculum load at home?

 We don’t recommend it.
-Shanan thoroughly covers the basic subjects on Mondays, and the kids take homework with them to complete during the week.
+Shanan thoroughly covers the basic subjects on Tuesdays, and the kids take homework with them to complete during the week.
 Please don’t add Shanan as a social outlet to whatever you’re already doing at home academically.
 Instead, you can feel free to add on at home to what you’re already learning as a family at Shanan.